 For this reason, solid skid steer tires have gained popularity because the skid steer they are mounted on needs to be a reliable machine and ready to use.
 Flat tires whether they be from a puncture or broken bead cost money in both downtime and repair costs.

 Because of the competitive nature of business, companies are always looking at ways to improve the ROI on their machines and jobs.
-Solid skid steer tires are a solution than can both eliminate flat tires and increase productivity on a job site.
+Solid skid steer tires are a solution that can both eliminate flat tires and increase productivity on a job site.

-Industries where solid skid steer tires are commonly found are listed below along with the tread type we recommend for that application based on typical working conditions for those industries.
+Industries, where solid skid steer tires are commonly found, are listed below along with the tread type we recommend for that application based on typical working conditions for those industries.

 Types of Solid Skid Steer Tire Aperture Hole Designs

 Solid skid steer tires are popular among many skid steer users because of the reduced downtime they provide and the elimination of flat tires.
 Over the years many different designs have emerged of the aperture hole designs in the sidewall of the tire to provide cushion and make the ride more comfortable for the operator.
 Here we look at the different types of aperture hole designs in a solid skid steer tire as well as the pros and cons of each.

 The first type of aperture hole design in a solid skid steer tire is the single row basic round hole design.
 This design is intended to provide a cushioned ride with a solid skid steer tire.
 However, many operators find that it provides a stiff ride.
 This design is cheaper to make because the overall use of the rubber compound is decreased due to a lower profile.
 However, with less rubber in these solid skid steer tires, the grip and the cushioning are certainly reduced.